adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 ============================================================
 Changelog:
 ============================================================
+10.32:
+- Updated detection for Windows 11 23H2 Enablement Package

+10.31:
+- Fixed Windows 10 Combined LCU integration for install.wim when used via W10MUI

 10.30:
 - Added workaround for using target image dpx.dll to extract updates cab files for builds 22000+
 - Suppress DISM cleanup output for builds 25380+